-3.1 Inaccessible stations
+Inaccessible stations

 If you wish to use a station that is inaccessible to you (for example due to stairs, or the station being unstaffed when you need to use it) we will book you an appropriate taxi, at no extra charge, between the inaccessible station and the nearest or most convenient accessible one for your journey.
 Also, if your destination station is inaccessible to you, we will help you plan your journey to the nearest accessible station and provide an appropriate taxi from that station to your destination station.
 There is no extra charge for this service.
 When you speak to our Assisted Travel Service team we will discuss your individual requirements determining the most suitable accessible taxi for you.
 We will always make sure that you can complete as much of your journey by rail as possible.
 Please try to book this as soon as you can so that we can be sure of providing the right transport for you.
-This service will be provided at no extra charge so long as you have a valid rail ticket for the journey you want to undertake.
+This service will be provided at no extra charge but you should have a valid rail ticket for the journey you want to undertake or purchase this enroute.

-3.2 During disruption
+During disruption

-Where our services are disrupted, we will provide alternative accessible transport to take you and your companion to the nearest accessible station, so that you can continue with your journey.
+Where our services are disrupted, we will provide alternative accessible transport to take you and your companion to the nearest, or most convenient accessible station, so that you can continue with your journey.
 This will be provided at no extra charge if you have a valid rail ticket for the journey you want to make.

-If a train has to stop short of its destination, our on-train staff will make the necessary arrangements for your assistance and onward travel including organising accessible transport.
+If a train has to terminate short of its destination, our on-train staff will make the necessary arrangements for your assistance and onward travel including organising accessible transport.

-3.3 Substitute Transport / Planned engineering works
+Substitute transport / planned engineering works

-When a train service is subject to planned or unplanned engineering works, an accessible low-floor bus service is normally provided.
+When a train service is affected due to engineering works, an accessible low-floor bus service is normally provided.
 Where it is not possible to do so, another means of accessible transport such as a taxi will be provided at no extra cost so long as you have a valid rail ticket.

-3.4 Further information about assistance at the station
+Further information about assistance at the station

 If you have arranged assistance at a staffed station, we recommend that you go to the ticket office on arrival.
-At stations with no platform-to-platform access, we recommend that you go to the appropriate station entrance or platform for your train service and advise staff via the help point of your arrival.
+At stations with no platform-toplatform access, we recommend that you go to the appropriate station entrance or platform for your train service and advise staff via the help point of your arrival.